-Her behaviour must seem strange to the disciples.
-Yet, of all the disciples, it is Judas who puts a question.
-“Why was this perfume not sold for three hundred denarii and the money given to the poor?”
-Judas has a point because it is so expensive.
-The price is one year’s wages.
-It may feed a family for a year.
-But Mary thinks differently.
+Her behaviour must have seemed strange to the disciples.
+As Judas’ question pointed out, the perfume was so expensive, it might have fed a family for a year.
+But Mary’s intent was different.
 There will be nothing prudent or economical about the death of Jesus, just as there has been nothing prudent or economical about Jesus’ life.
-Mary sees in Jesus the extravagance of God’s love made flesh.
+Mary saw in Jesus the extravagance of God’s love made flesh.
 In Jesus, the excessiveness of God’s compassion is made manifest.
-Mary sees the grace and acts on her faith.
+Mary saw the grace and acted on her faith.

-When Mary anoints Jesus’ feet, does she think only of Jesus’ death?
-I don’t think so.
-She sees the hope of life beyond death.
-She strongly protests the power of death held by the Roman colonial power and religious authorities.
+When Mary anointed Jesus’ feet, I am convinced that she saw the hope of life beyond death.
+She strongly protested the power of death held by the Roman colonial power and religious authorities.
 You may ask how we can know this.
 I invite you to read the story of Jesus raising Lazarus to life, found in John, chapter 11.
-When Jesus takes away the stone of Lazarus’ tomb, Martha says to Jesus, “Lord, already there is a stench because he has been dead four days” (11:39).
-The tomb is filled with the stench.
-The stench means death.
+When Jesus took away the stone of Lazarus’ tomb, Martha said to Jesus, “Lord, already there is a stench because he has been dead four days” (11:39).
+The tomb was filled with the stench of death.
+The stench meant death.

 In this context, the meaning of perfume is the opposite to that of death.
-It is the symbol of life; the stench of death cannot overwhelm the power of life.
-In the joyful time of Lazarus’ rising from death and the sad time of Jesus’ facing death, Mary pours out the perfume for both.
-She believes in life beyond death.
-She believes that even though Jesus will be killed, he will be with us in a different way.
-She believes that the authorities cannot get rid of Jesus permanently, so her anointing of Jesus’ feet is an act of faith.
+It is the symbol of life: the stench of death cannot overwhelm the power of life.
+In the joyful time of rising from death for Lazarus and the sad time of facing death for Jesus, Mary poured out the perfume for both.
+She believed in life beyond death.
+She believed that even though Jesus would be killed, he would be with us in a different way.
+She believed that the authorities could not get rid of Jesus permanently.
+So anointing Jesus’ feet was an act of faith.

+Mary mourns for Jesus after his death, but believes he would be always with her in her own life and that of others.
+Mary is anointing and wiping Jesus’ feet with the mixed feelings of sadness and joyfulness.
 The stench of death is coming ever closer to Jesus, but Mary’s fragrance of love is stronger than that stench.
 The fragrance of love overwhelms violence and death with love and faithful action.
-The love that fills the house is spreading throughout the world today to overcome the stench of death from poverty, hunger, violence, war, abuse or religious-motivated crime.
-The stench of death cannot overwhelm when we practise Mary’s and our faith and love.
-Rather, the world will be filled with the fragrance of love’s perfume.
-The gospel writer records Jesus’ words: “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her” (Mark 14:9).
+The love that filled the house then is spreading throughout the world today to overcome the stench of death from poverty, hunger, violence, war and abuse.
+That love will overcome the pain of the residential school experience and the cruelty of war.
+Like Mary our practice of faith and love will overcome the stench of death.
+The world will be filled with the fragrance of love.
+The gospel writer records Jesus’ words this way: “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her” (Mark 14:9).
 So be it.